The Denial of Death: Depression

 At one extreme, people experiencing depression have the sense that their immortality project is failing.
 They either begin to think the immortality project is false or feel unable to successfully be a hero in terms of that immortality project.
 As a result, they are consistently reminded of their mortality, biological body, and feelings of worthlessness.

 Schizophrenia

 At the other extreme, Becker describes schizophrenia as a state in which a person becomes so obsessed with his or her personal immortality project as to altogether deny the nature of all other realities.
 Schizophrenics create their own internal, mental reality in which they define and control all purposes, truths, and meanings.
 This makes them pure heroes, living in a mental reality that is taken as superior to both physical and cultural realities.

 Creativity

 Like the schizophrenic, creative and artistic individuals deny both physical reality and culturally-endorsed immortality projects, expressing a need to create their own reality.
 The primary difference is that creative individuals have talents that allow them to create and express a reality that others may appreciate, rather than simply constructing an internal, mental reality.

+Neurosis

+In Chapter 9 of The Denial of Death, Becker discusses the concept of neurosis starting with Otto Rank's observation that "neurosis sums up all the problems of a human life."
+Becker elaborates on this, stating that "neurosis has three interdependent aspects":